-- Focus on what Council can do to support the community to make a difference. - Focus on increasing access to active transport. - Focus on increasing greening and the amount of open space within the municipality. - Provide more detail about how Council implements initiatives.
+- Focus on what Council can do to support the community to make a difference. - Focus on increasing access to active transport. - Focus on increasing greening and amount of open space within the municipality. - Provide more detail about how Council implements initiatives. - X new initiatives suggested by the community have been included in the Strategy.

 We've listened to what you said and combined it with international best practice, current research and what we already have learned, to shape and inform a Strategy that will guide us all to achieve our vision together.
-Four new initiatives suggested by the community have been included in the Strategy.